About

 Certified Women's Health and Wellness Coach (HCANZA Registered)

-Diploma of Nutrition and Health Coaching
+Diploma of Nutrition and Women's Health Coaching

 Diploma of Therapy (Art)

-Grad Certificate of Educational Neuroscience (Current)
+Graduate Certificate of Mental Health and Neuroscience (Current)

 Certified Functional Blood Chemistry Analysis Mastery (Current)